 Arachnoiditis is divided into bottled and limited.
 Last extremely rare.
-In essence we are talking about more serious local changes against the background of diffuse process with arachnoiditis.
-Violation of the normal circulation of cerebrospinal fluid (CSF), leading to the emergence of hydrocephalus, is based on two mechanisms for arachnoiditis obstruction to the flow of fluid from the ventricular system (occlusive hydrocephalus) and malabsorption of fluid through the dura mater with spilled adhesive process (arezorbtive hydrocephalus).
+In essence, we are talking about more serious local changes against the background of teh diffuse process with arachnoiditis.
+Violation of the normal circulation of cerebrospinal fluid (CSF), leading to the emergence of hydrocephalus, is based on two mechanisms for arachnoiditis obstruction to the flow of fluid from the ventricular system (occlusive hydrocephalus) and malabsorption of fluid through the dura mater with a spilled adhesive process (aresorbtive hydrocephalus).

 Types of arachnoiditis

 Cerebral arachnoiditis can be localized to the convex surface of the brain, its basis in the posterior fossa.
 The clinical picture consists of the symptoms of arachnoiditis of the local effects of shell lesions on the brain and disorders of the liquor circulation.
 A frequent manifestation of cerebral arachnoiditis is hypertensive headaches or shell character.